| Factor | Assessment |

 Practical Advice for Guatemala City

 Use authorized taxis or ride-sharing apps (Uber operates legally).
 Do not display electronics on the street.
 Avoid walking between zones.
-Do not resist if confronted — compliance reduces injury risk.
+Do not resist if confronted.
+Compliance reduces injury risk.
 Most violent crime in Guatemala City is gang-on-gang, but tourists in the wrong zone face real danger.

 Antigua Guatemala and Lake Atitlan are the primary tourist destinations and remain relatively safe by regional standards.
 These areas have dedicated tourist police, established infrastructure, and lower crime rates than the capital.